 Be sure to check with your venue that it’s alright to bring in an outside cake.

 Some wedding venues will only allow you to work with certain vendors.
-Others will charge a sizeable cutting fee for outside cakes.
+Others will charge a sizable cutting fee for outside cakes.

 Once you’ve confirmed that you can bring in your own wedding cake, be sure that you have a solid transportation plan in place.
 You will need a large car, and a sturdy cake box.